 2. No-sew Viking “apron dress.”
 This goes on top of your chemise.
 It’s nothing more than a yard of fabric wrapped around you like a bath towel, with the straps pinned on.
 The corset-style breastplate (#3) is what’s going to hold it all together and give you shape, so you don’t have to sew anything.
 We give you instructions below and a diagram on how to decorate your yard of fabric with faux fur, ribbon, feathers, and amber beads.

 3. Breastplate.
-This corset-style breastplate is wonderful but expensive: 90 bucks.
-However, don’t despair if this is out of your price range!
-You can make your own with a longline bra and some metallic spray paint.
+Make your own breastplate with a longline bra and some metallic spray paint.
 Seriously, this works.
-You can get an inexpensive bra like this or recycle an old one.
-Then cover the whole thing in a coat or two of metallic spray paint like Rust-Oleum Aged Brass.
+Buy a plain longline bra or recycle an old one, and cover the whole thing in a coat or two of metallic spray paint like Rust-Oleum Aged Brass.

 4. Three sprays of artificial pheasant feathers.
 Tape these inside your breastplate/corset so that they fan out below like a skirt.

 5. Valkyrie helmet.
-We started with a plastic Thor helmet, and then improved the color with Krylon Fusion Blonde Shimmer spray paint on the wings and Rust-Oleum Aged Brass spray paint on the top.
-Then we wrapped some black faux fur trim around it (left over from trimming the apron dress) for a fabulous fantasy Viking look.
-An alternate choice is this beautiful but rather expensive metal winged helmet from the Village Hat Shop.
+We started with an adult viking helmet—which comes disassembled—and left the horns off.
+We added the wings from a child size Thor helmet that had been painted with a coat of Krylon Fusion Blonde Shimmer.
+Then we wrapped some black faux fur trim around it (left over from trimming the apron dress—see below) for a fabulous fantasy Viking look.
+An alternate choice is this beautiful but expensive metal winged helmet from the Village Hat Shop.

-6. Brisingamen.
+6. Faux amber necklace.
 Freyja’s prize possession is her magnificent necklace Brisingamen, which was forged by dwarves and imbued with all sorts of magical powers.
-It’s described as being made of fine gold filigree with amber and rubies, so you’ll want to wear something pretty elaborate.
+It’s described as being made of fine gold filigree with amber, so you’ll want to wear something pretty elaborate.
 The piece we suggest has the right look.

 Illustration credits: The central image in our main illustration is by Jen Delyth, and depicts Yggdrasil, the cosmic World Tree in Norse mythology.
 The four rectangular images are all details from larger paintings.
 Clockwise from top left: 1) detail from a vintage Liebig Company trading card titled Freya, Göttin der Liebe; 2) detail from Freyja and the Necklace (1890) by James Doyle Penrose; 3) detail from the Freyja card in the game Age of Mythology; 4) detail from Valkyrie (1971) by Konstantin Vasiliev.